 Wherever possible, choose natural landscaping options, focusing on flowering plants that attract pollinating insects that can then serve as an added food source for local swallow populations.
 Providing access to clean fresh water in your garden (like a regularly-cleaned shallow bird bath) can also be a life-saver – particularly during hot dry summer months.
 Read more about creating a bird-friendly backyard.

-Finally, if you ever spot swallows or other wildlife in distress, call the BC SPCA Animal Helpline for advice and assistance at 1-855-622-7722 (between 8 a.m. and 6 p.m., seven days a week).
+Finally, if you ever spot swallows or other wildlife in distress, contact your local wildlife rehabilitator for assistance or call the BC SPCA Animal Helpline for advice at 1-855-622-7722 (between 8 a.m. and 6 p.m., seven days a week).
 Help spread the word in your neighbourhood, and together we can help keep these aerial acrobats flying over our lakes and fields.

 Subscribe to WildSense e-newsletter